Fostering Belonging Individually and Structurally Series

 - Zulma Maciel, Office of Racial Equity, City of San Jose, CA

 - Dr. Linda Tropp, University of Massachusetts Amherst

 - Rachel Perić, Welcoming America

 In this video, John Sarrouf of the organization Essential Partners asks: Why does belonging matter?
 How do we as bridge builders create spaces of real belonging?
 Sarrouf shares possible solutions through trust-building, shared conversations, and examinations of our individual complexities.

 Want to hear more and discuss what you learned?
-Register for the accompanying webinar "Interpersonal Othering & Belonging" on October 21 from 2:30-4 p.m.
-EST featuring the following speakers:
+Watch the webinar on "Interpersonal Othering & Belonging" featuring the following speakers:

 - Jen Bailey, The Faith Matters Network

 - Emily Baird-Chrisohon, Tennessee Immigrant and Refugee Rights Coalition

 - Kara Gebre, Refugee And Immigrant Services & Education

 Judy Heumann, a prominent disability rights activist who was featured in the Netflix documentary “Crip Camp”, shares her lessons on belonging as a person living with disabilities and how society’s structures can both “other” and foster belonging in this conversation with Rachel Perić, executive director of Welcoming America.